top of page

 But it doesn’t have to be.
 This is where the parent comes in.
 You have an extremely important role.
 You are the Time Traveler’s Co-Pilot.

 Your job is to get into the time machine with your student.
 Travel together into the future.
 When you get there, show them around.
 Help them understand what the future looks like with their college education.
+This is where you share your wisdom.

 Maybe you invite a few others along with you—trusted mentors, teachers, or family friends—who offer a little different perspective but also understand what the future looks like.
 Then all of you can jump back, go back to the present, and have the discussion with the current self.